harshchandwani/netflixy-gpt/README.md

 # Tech Used
-Frontend : ReactJs
+Frontend : ReactJs <br>
-Login/Signup: Firebase
+Login/Signup: Firebase <br>
-API: TMDB for movies, OpenAI for search and suggestion
+API: TMDB for movies, OpenAI for search and suggestion <br>
-CSS: Tailwind CSS, Material UI
+CSS: Tailwind CSS, Material UI <br>
-Storage: Redux for Local, Firebase for Cloud
+Storage: Redux for Local, Firebase for Cloud <br>
-Other Dependencies: React Toastify, React Circular ProgressBar, React Shimmer Effects, React Player, DayJs
+Other Dependencies: React Toastify, React Circular ProgressBar, React Shimmer Effects, React Player, DayJs <br>

 # How will the Browse Page look like